aninchat/theasciiconstruct/content/post/multivendor-evpn-vxlan-l2-overlay.md

 1. with Arista's EOS (and vEOS), you need to enable multi-agent service model (the default is ribd, which is single agent).
 The catch here is that after enabling this, the device must be reloaded - this is true even for the actual hardware platforms, and not just vEOS.
 As part of this automation, I am enabling multi-agent, but you, as the user, must reload the box at least once to get BGP peerings to come up (you'll see IPv4 unicast BGP come up, but no other address family will work until a reload).
 2. Juniper's vQFX takes a bit to load all of the network interfaces (the 'xe' interfaces).
 You need to be patient.
 You can verify if the interfaces have come up using the 'show interfaces terse' command.
 Until then, do not run the ansible playbook.

-Outside of these things, there were certain placees where my hands felt like they were tied while building the actual ansible playbook.
-For example, for Cumulus' automataion, I use the 'community.network.nclu' ansible module.
+Outside of these things, there were certain places where my hands felt like they were tied while building the actual ansible playbook.
+For example, for Cumulus' automation, I use the 'community.network.nclu' ansible module.
 This module can take in a template for configuration, however, it doesn't seem to take a template path and instead, expects you to define an inline template, which is really odd.
 This bloats up the playbook considerably, an example (taken from the playbook) below:

 ```
           - name: configure interfaces on network devices